Sewing collars & leashes with an LK-1900BN bartacking machine

 Standalone bobbin winder

-When I had trouble winding, I considered using a standalone winder which works with these bobbins (style A, class 15).
+When I had trouble winding, I considered using a standalone winder which works with this machine's bobbins (style A, class 15).
 This is the only one I could find:

 That photo comes from Amazon (ASIN: B07RJL9XHY seller CKPSMS).
-You'll find many sellers of this winder.
+You'll find many sellers of this same winder.
 I chose that seller because their photos were more informative (instructional.
 The english is hard to understand.
-But, that was more than other sellers do.).
+But, it was at least something.).

 It works, but has some shortcomings (which wouldn't be hard to improve).[3]
-I only mention it because it's the only winder available.
-If you really need one, this works (and can be improved with some customization).
+I mention it here (collapsed as a topic) because it's the only winder available.
+If you really need one, this works (and can be improved with some minor customization).

 Control-panel bobbin winder

 The control panel has a function to wind the bobbin (while not sewing) (instruction manual pg 23).
 But, the entire machine operates.
-That's a lot of wear & tear.
-I've done it when I had to, but wouldn't do this as the normal way to wind bobbins.
+That seems like a lot of wear & tear.
+I've done it when I had to, but wouldn't do this as a normal way to wind bobbins.

-I would use the standalone winder before doing this.
+I would use the standalone winder before doing this very often.

 Installing a bobbin into the bobbin case